GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ## Creating the search page

 The search page of the web application has a search bar users can enter a `search-term` into.
-The `Label` with the `label_name` corresponding to the `search-term` is queried from Datastore, and the `labeled_thumbnails` list is used to obtain and display the appropriate thumbnails on the search page.
+The `ThumbnailReferences` with the `search-term` in their `labels` lists are queried from Datastore and used to obtain and display the correct thumbnails to the search page.

 1. In `main.py`, in the `SearchHandler` class, fill out the `get` method.
-    1. Get the `search-term` from the user and use it to query the appropriate `Label`.
+    1. Get the `search-term` from the user and use it to query the appropriate `ThumbnailReferences`.
+The `search-term` should be converted to lower case to avoid case sensitivity.

         ```py
         search_term = self.request.get('search-term').lower()
-        label = Label.query(Label.label_name==search_term).get()
+        thumbnail_references = some query statement here
         ```

     1. In a similar manner as in the `PhotosHandler`, build an ordered dictionary of thumbnail serving urls as keys and `ThumbnailReferences` as values.
-However, unlike in the `PhotosHandler`, you should only add to the dictionary the thumbnails under the appropriate `Label`.
+However, unlike in the `PhotosHandler`, you should only add the applicable thumbnails to the dictionary.

         ```py
         thumbnails = collections.OrderedDict()
-        if label is not None:
+        if thumbnail_references is not None:
-          thumbnail_keys = label.labeled_thumbnails
-          for thumbnail_key in thumbnail_keys:
+          for thumbnail_reference in thumbnail_references:
-            img_url = get_thumbnail(thumbnail_key)
+            img_url = get_thumbnail(thumbnail_reference.thumbnail_key)
             thumbnails[img_url] = ThumbnailReference.query(ThumbnailReference.thumbnail_key==thumbnail_key).get()
         ```

-    1. Reverse the order of the thumbnails dictionary and include it in `template_values`, to be written to the search page HTML file.
-The dictionary order needs to be reversed because `thumbnail_keys` were added to the `Label` in order from oldest to newest, but should be displayed on the search page starting with the most recent first.
+    1. Include the thumbnails dictionary in `template_values`, to be written to the search page HTML file.

         ```py
-        thumbnails = collections.OrderedDict(reversed(list(thumbnails.items())))
         template_values = {'thumbnails':thumbnails}
         ```